top of page

 Most people return to work within 3 days of undergoing lens replacement surgery, though this depends on the nature of their profession.
 Your vision will gradually improve within the first few weeks after our treatment.
 If you do not work in a dusty or smoky environment, you should be able to return to work within three days, or whenever your eye feels comfortable again.
 For professions performed on dusty environment, we recommend avoiding for around two weeks after the surgery

-• How long is a Lens expected to last?
+• How long is a lens expected to last?

 The specialist intraocular lens used during lens replacement surgery does not deteriorate.
 Conditions affecting your eye health, such as age-related macular degeneration and glaucoma, might have an impact on your vision later in life.
 These eye health disorders can arise independently of surgery, which means that lens replacement surgery does neither cause, nor does it prevent, their development.
 Assuming you do not develop any problems that compromise your eye health, you will be able to see clearly without the use of glasses or contacts.